 What happens if the sole member/owner of the LLC decides to bring in a partner, whether as an investor or as an active participant in the LLC's business?
 Since the LLC now has 2 members/owners it is no longer an ignored entity but rather a partnership unless it elects out of partnership status (see IRS Form 8832).
 As a partnership, the income and expense of the business are no longer reported on the single member/owner's Schedule C but a Form 1065, Partnership Return, which must be filed for income tax purposes.
 The partnership is required to have a tax identification number.
 Should the LLC file for a new EIN for income tax reporting purposes or should it use the EIN that was assigned to it for employment tax purposes?

 You might expect that somewhere within the IRS publications or instructions dealing with applying for EINs there would be a bright line answer.
-Unfortunately, that is not the case but a careful reading of the applicable instructions and publications leads to the conclusion that an ignored entity LLC that becomes a LLC taxed as a partnership retains and should continue to use the EIN that was assigned to it for employment tax reporting for fulfilling its new income tax reporting requirements.
+Unfortunately, that is not the case but a careful reading of the application instructions and publications leads to the conclusion that an ignored entity LLC that becomes an LLC taxed as a partnership retains and should continue to use the EIN that was assigned to it for employment tax reporting for fulfilling its new income tax reporting requirements.
 This is supported by the general proposition that once an entity has an EIN, that EIN remains with the entity until it is dissolved or terminated.
-The two member LLC will need to file a Form 8832 to reflect the change from ignored entity to partnership status and, on the state and local level, may need to file similar change notices so that filings previously associated with the single member/owner's social security number are now associated with the LLC taxed as a partnership.
+The two-member LLC will need to file a Form 8832 to reflect the change from ignored entity to partnership status and, on the state and local level, may need to file similar change notices so that filings previously associated with the single-member/owner's social security number are now associated with the LLC taxed as a partnership.